idvorkin/idvorkin.github.io/_d/time-off-07-2022.md

 - **Don't berate mistakes** - Getting off the plane, it was super bright in torontoo.
 I opened my sunglasses case, and turns out I brought a second pair of glasses.
 OMG, I'll be blind, this will be terrible.
 Meh, was on the beach 20 hours over the weekend, was fine, turns out I hav ean abilityt o squint.
 Nothing terrible happens.
 - **Continuous learning** - Any structural solutions - apply to next time (like having this list)
 - **Stop panicking and think** - Turns out my friend was flying into Toronto, so got him to bbring my sunglasses.
 - **Don't catasrophize** - On the flight down realized I didn't bring the credit card on which I booked the car, and need to use for insurance.
 Thought would need it to checkout car.
-Freaked out a bit, got there - turns out it was totally fine
+Freaked out a bit, got there - turns out it was totally fine.
+Also though I'd lost my popcorn popper, and balloon pump, and laptop - I didn't.
+Also thought my forcedd check bags would be lost forever.
+They weren't.
 - **Don't fret micro optimizations** - From Belleville to Hamilonton, spent lots of time trying to figure out what time I'd adrive, what order of gym/work/sister/luncch I'd tackle, trying to micro optimize, spent lots of cycles.
 Turned out, didn't matter at all.
 - **I have an extra pocket in my suitcase** - Lost my popcorn popper and my baloon pump and my laptop.
 Wow too much stuff to lose.
 - **Travel Stuff** - Haven't really travelled in forever.
 Useful stuff